51Degrees/device-detection-varnish/README.md

 ```

-and install the module with (**NOTE**: if Varnish was installed using the package manager, its' files will be located under `/usr` directory rather than `/usr/local`.
-The `VARNISHSRC` in the `configure.ac` will need to be updated as below in order for the installation to succeed).
+and install the module with (**NOTE**: if Varnish source was installed using the package manager, its' files will be located under `/usr/include/varnish` directory rather than `/usr/local/include/varnish`.
+The environment variable `VARNISHSRC` will need to be set to point to this location for the installation to succeed).

 ```